janwilmake/uit/BACKLOG.md

 4. Use keywords within context of posts of X accounts to filter out threads that are relevant (without duplication).
 5. Run a search on x with results of people mentioning the keyword(s) to find other mentions about this repo.

-All of this should be done respecing privacy and with an xymake configuration in the repo.
+All of this should be done respecting privacy and with an xymake configuration in the repo.
 This will be a challenge, but very cool nonetheless!

 # Ratelimiter is slow

 Keep watching ratelimiter speed.
 Sorta slow sometimes, maybe ratelimt resets too fast which causes required reinitialisation which takes a bit longer?

-# uithub as API product

-- Provide programmatic way to login and get API key, and document this in the OpenAPI.
-It's probably good to add this into sponsorflare as well. --> Follow MCP recommended oauth 2.1 spec!!
-- Provide programmatic way to retrieve usage and show this in a table on per-month basis as well as last 14 days on a per-day basis in a graph.
-- Provide ability to create/rotate api key, and ensure the api key is not the same as the key you login with, but a key specifically made for API use.

-After this is there, this'd be a great thing to show to people, as a minimal example of how to build a paid API with Cloudflare.

 # Process `.gitattributes`